-28. Trend Rate for Retired Member Medical Contribution
+27. Trend Rate for Retired Member Medical Contribution

 The table below shows the rate used to project the retired member medical contributions from the shown fiscal year to the next fiscal year.
-For example, 8.4% is applied to the FY13 retired member medical contributions to get the FY14 retired member medical contributions.
+For example, 8.2% is applied to the FY14 retired member medical contributions to get the FY15 retired member medical contributions.

-FY13 8.4%
+Fiscal year:

-FY14 8.2
+2014 8.2%

-FY15 8.0
+2015 8.0

-FY16 7.6
+2016 7.6

-FY17 7.2
+2017 7.2

-FY18 6.7
+2018 6.7

-FY19 6.4
+2019 6.4

-FY25 5.9
+2025 5.9

-FY50 5.0
+2050 5.0

-FY100 4.5
+2100 4.5

 Graded trend rates for retired member medical contributions were reinitialized for the June 30, 2012 valuation.
-Note that actual FY13 retired member medical contributions are reflected in the valuation so trend on such contribution during FY13 is not applicable.
+Note that actual FY14 retired member medical contributions are reflected in the valuation so trend on such contribution during FY14 is not applicable.

-29. Healthcare Participation
+28. Healthcare Participation

 100% of system paid members and their spouses are assumed to elect healthcare benefits as soon as they are eligible.
 10% of non-system paid members and their spouses are assumed to elect healthcare benefits as soon as they are eligible.
-100% of those who retired prior to age 60 and actually declined coverage, or who are assumed to decline non-system-paid coverage, are assumed to re-enroll at age 60 (when all coverage is system-paid for retirees included in this report).